-175a.
-Mineralogy - Display a minimum of 15 mineral specimens collected in Kansas, at least 5 of which have been collected during the current 4-H year.
-The minerals are to be grouped by mineral class (ie Carbonates, Oxides, Silicates) and at least 3 classes must be represented.
-The member must use one standard display box (see #1).
-The specimens must be labeled with the number of the specimen, date collected, name of specimen, county where collected and chemical composition (ie: CaCO3 for calcite) if known.
-175b.
-Fossils Display a minimum of 15 fossil specimens collected by the participant in fossils are to be grouped by Phylum and Class, and at least 3 phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.) The member must use one standard display box (see #1).
-The specimens must be labeled with the number of the specimen; date collected; county where collected; formation, member, or source; phylum, class, and genus or part; and geologic age (Cretaceous,
+Kansas, at least 5 of which have been collected during the current 4-H year.
+The fossils are to be grouped by Phylum and Class, and at least 3 phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.) The member must use one standard display box (see #1).
+The specimens must be labeled with the number